Your Safari browser stores every website you visit.

 This method saves time when you know what you’re looking for.
 The search function scans your entire browsing history.
 It finds matches even if you visited the site weeks ago.

-Remove Your Safari History on iOS 26
+How to Delete Your Safari History on iOS 26

 Delete Individual Items